 Planning Time: Traditional weddings require more planning time than an elopement and the higher guest count is one of the main reasons.
 You must create seating charts, organize dinner, and select the right entertainment.
 Planning an elopement is easier since the number of guests is significantly smaller.

 Venues: An elopement can happen almost anywhere you can think of.
 Beautiful mountain tops, national parks, or gorgeous beaches are just a handful of spots where an elopement can occur.
 Traditional weddings tend to take up more space, so venue options are generally more limited to places that can handle the needs of the ceremony.

 Price: As we mentioned before, another big difference between a traditional wedding and an elopement is the price.
 Weddings require a bigger budget, and the numbers can be a bit intimidating.
 Elopement ceremonies are typically less expensive, as you are paying for a more concentrated experience.

 Do not forget there are differences between an elopement and an intimate wedding.
 Understanding these differences makes the planning process easier for everyone.
 Both types of ceremonies are simplistic, very romantic, and involve few, or no guests at all.

 If you and your sweetheart have decided to elope, choosing the best place to do it is where everything starts.
-The first step for any destination elopement is finding the perfect spot.
+The first step for any type of Cabo destination wedding is finding the perfect spot.

 Start by thinking of the places that have an important meaning for you both, what do you like, or how adventurous or luxurious you want your elopement to be.

-If you dream of having a beach wedding or an elopment by the ocean in Los Cabos, we can help you with a stress-free planning process.
+If you dream of having a beach wedding or an elopement by the ocean in Los Cabos, we can help you with a stress-free planning process.

 Do I need an elopement planner?